varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   ``acl`` is a reserved keyword that is used to create access control lists.
+   ``acl`` is a reserved keyword that is used to create Access Control Lists (ACLs).
-   The access control list is used to control which client IP address are allowed to purge cached objects.
+   ACLs are used to control which client IP addresses are allowed to purge cached objects.
-   For more details about ``acl``, look at Chapter #.
+   For more details about ``acl``, look at Subsection #.

    ..
 TODO for the author: update chapter reference.